 13. Spruce Up Your Chandelier By Changing The Globes

-Sometimes the chandelier is a fantastic design, it only needs you to change up the globes to give it a look that suits your decor and on a budget, you will have a new-looking chandelier.
+Sometimes the chandelier is a fantastic design, it only needs new globes to give it a look that suits your decor on a budget!

 One blogger not only painted her chandelier (navy, yay!), but she also changed out the globes.
-The old ones were plain-jane, but the new ones sparkle against the navy-colored frame.via 3 Little Greenwoods
+The old ones were plain-Jane, but the new ones sparkle against the navy-colored frame.Old Chandelier, fresh paint, new globesvia 3 Little Greenwoods

 14. Update Your Lamps With Drum Shades